-However, just like anything else on a car, it's possible for your fuel gauge to break.
-Obviously, if you have just driven 200 miles and your fuel gauge still reads completely full, there's an issue.
-(This would be a pleasant issue to have were it true, but it's not.)
-Alternatively, if you have just driven off the gas station parking lot from a fill up and your fuel gauge reads empty, that's also a rather obvious problem.
-Even though figuring out that there's something wrong with the fuel gauge isn't terribly difficult, diagnosing the reason behind your fuel gauge reading incorrectly can be somewhat time-consuming.
-You may automatically assume that the issue is with the fuel gauge itself, but this is not the case.
+However, just like anything else on a car, it’s possible for your fuel gauge to break.
+Obviously, if you have just driven 200 miles and your fuel gauge still reads completely full, there’s an issue.
+(This would be a pleasant issue to have were it true, but it’s not.)
+Alternatively, if you have just driven off the gas station parking lot from a fill up and your fuel gauge reads empty, that’s also a rather obvious problem.
+Even though figuring out that there’s something wrong with the fuel gauge isn’t terribly difficult, diagnosing the reason behind your fuel gauge reading incorrectly can be somewhat time-consuming.
+You may automatically assume that the issue is with the fuel gauge itself, but most of the time this is not the case.
 One thing is for certain – driving around with a non-functioning gas gauge is a challenge and one that many folks have done – resetting your trip odometer, and tracking gallons and miles gets old very fast!

 How Does a Gas Gauge Work?

 Your gas gauge works in a similar (more complex, but similar) way.
 There is also a float-like instrument inside your gas tank that is connected to a rheostat (or resistance-sweep…think of a volume knob on a stereo) which communicates directly to the fuel gauge.
 When your fuel level is full, the electrical resistance at the sender changes, sends the signal to the gauge, and this is what causes the gauge to read as full after a fill-up.
 Depending on the level of electrical resistance, the fuel gauge changes to reflect the level of gas in the tank.
 In the event that the fuel gauge constantly reads empty, full, or some random nonsensical reading, then there is an issue with the fuel gauge, the sender, or the wiring in between.

 How to Test a Fuel Gauge